Learning to Play Two-Player Perfect-Information Games without Knowledge: Background and Related Work

 \subsubsection{Amazons}

 Amazons is a move and blocking game.
 In turn, a player moves one of his pieces in a straight line in any direction (like the queen of the game of Chess).
-Then he places a neutral piece (blocking movements like the players' pieces) in any direction starting from the new position of the piece just moved (in the manner of the queen of the game of Chess).
+Then he places a neutral piece in any direction starting from the new position of the piece just moved (always in the manner of the queen of the game of Chess ).
+Any piece (neutral or player-owned) blocks placements and movements.
 The goal of the game is to be the last to play.